 My bane for the longest time.
 It’s not that efficiency is bad of course.
 But when it’s taken to the extreme, it’s downright poisonous.
-It robs the soul of a chance to develop an appreciation of processes, and puts everything down to a digit or a ranking or a destination, come hell or high water.
+It robs the soul of a chance to develop an appreciation of processes, and puts everything down to a digit, a designation or a destination, come hell or high water.

 In the military, they have efficiency down to a religion or, if you prefer, a science.
 Everything has an SOP (Standard Operating Procedure), including cleaning restrooms!
 There’s hardly any space for manoeuvring or flexibility.